 Take a look at the full 2016 Subject Futures Week video, which highlights just some of the creative industry guests who attended to share knowledge and insights with students about the reality of working and life after university.

-Our recent First Class BA (Hons) Fashion graduate, Bethany Martin has won a number of prestigious industry awards while still on the course.
+Our recent First Class BA (Hons) Fashion graduate, Bethany Martin has won a number of prestigious industry awards while studying with us.

 In her second year Bethany was named a first ever Cordura® Durable Design Award Winner at The National Student Design Competition – Project 20/20 for her garment range for professionals working in conservation.